 Fig. 14.
 Two different partial solutions (a), (b) which lead to the same complete solution (c).
-Ordering by connection constraint means that all the boundary intervals in the partial solution have connections.
+Ordering by matching constraint means that all the boundary intervals in the partial solution have connections.
 Ordering by dissection piece means that the connectivity of several boundary intervals (dashed lines) is unknown.
-Boundary interval connections in (a) are colored according to the connection constraint.
+In (a) boundary interval connections are colored by matching constraint.

-The newly created boundary intervals can be connected to other dissection piece boundary intervals or to a boundary interval on an input shape.
-For the second case, connecting a boundary interval $\beta$ on a dissection piece to a boundary interval I on input shape $\alpha$ means we set $\Gamma{\alpha}(I) = \beta$ .
 In the leaf nodes (complete solutions), every boundary interval will have a connection in both arrangements.
 Fig. 13 shows how the tree search incrementally extends partial dissection solutions into complete solutions.

 Search Ordering.
 The choice of the order in which to insert the boundary intervals affects the ease of pruning partial solutions.
-An obvious choice is to order by dissection piece; i.e., a node at depth i specifies the boundary intervals for dissection pieces $1, \ldots, i$ (Fig. 14(b)).
+An obvious choice is to order by dissection piece; i.e., a node at depth i specifies the boundary intervals for dissection pieces 1, ..., i (Fig. 14(b)).
 However, this ordering has the problem that after we insert the boundary intervals for a given piece, we do not necessarily know which boundary intervals they will connect to, since they may connect to boundary intervals on pieces that we have not yet reached.
 This uncertainty makes it difficult to formulate a bound on the quality of partial solutions.

-Therefore, we order the boundary intervals by connection constraint rather than by dissection piece (Fig. 14(a)).
-That is, a node at depth i specifies the boundary intervals that belong to connection constraints $1, \ldots, i$ .
-To generate the children of a node at depth i, we consider all possible ways of generating the boundary intervals for the connection constraint i + 1.
+Therefore, we order the boundary intervals by matching constraint rather than by dissection piece (Fig. 14(a)).
+That is, a node at depth i specifies the boundary intervals that belong to matching constraints 1, ..., i.
+To generate the children of a node at depth i, we consider all possible ways of generating the boundary intervals for the matching constraint i + 1.
 Each way creates an additional child.